ebowwa/gpt_hackathon/README.md

+# text to short form content like tiktok, youtube shorts, instagram reels

+## problem
-'no one like to read.. so heres our solution.. text to short clip[edits] generation see [https://x.com/julesterpak/status/1749205480931557710?s=20] on the importance of edits using mixtral(our llm conductor), `resemble` our voice, and twelve labs our content
+most people don't like to read, but everyone loves content. so heres our solution.. text to short clip[edits] generation see [https://x.com/julesterpak/status/1749205480931557710?s=20] on the importance of edits

+## how
+using mixtral(our llm conductor), `resemble` our voice, and twelve labs our content

+## challenge
+how to monetize??

 ## documentation
 openai documentation